liberland/liberland_substrate/substrate/frame/llm/README.md

 * `get_llm_vault_account`: AccountId of **Vault** account. **Vault** account stores all LLM created initially on genesis and releases it to treasury on LLM Release Events.
 * `get_llm_treasury_account`: AccountId of **Treasury** account. **Treasury** accounts receives prereleased amount of LLM on genesis and part of LLM from **Vault** on LLM Release Events.
 * `get_llm_politipool_account`: AccountId of **Politipool** account. **Politipool** account stores LLM locked in politics by all other accounts.
-* `remark`: Deposit Remarked event.
-Used by Liberland tooling for annotating transfers.

 ### LLM trait